(This is an unofficial Go FAQ. The official one is here.)

 will let the current goroutine enter blocking state.

-functions in the strings
+TrimLeft and TrimRight functions in the strings and bytes

 standard packages often return unexpected results, are there bugs in these function implementations?